SvSchmidt/linqjs/README.md

     .Take(5)
     .ToArray()
   ```
 The code will output `[0, 2, 4, 6, 8]`, but, what's more interesting, will only log the numbers 0 to 4 to the console.
 That's because Select is implemented lazy; it will return a new Collection containing just the information of how to evaluate the values if requested (for instance using ToArray).
-It is worth mentioning that linqjs can even handle infinite sequences:
+It is worth mentioning that linq.js can even handle infinite sequences:

   ```js
   function * naturalNumbers () {